valiantlynx/urara/urara/solving-error-wslregisterdistribution-failed-error-0x80370102-installing-ubuntu-windows/+page.svelte.md

 tags: ['WSL', 'Ubuntu', 'Windows', 'Error']
 image: '/solving-error-wslregisterdistribution-failed-error-0x80370102-installing-ubuntu-windows/image.png'
 alt: 'Solving the Error WslRegisterDistribution failed with error; 0x80370102 when Installing Ubuntu on Windows'
+summary: Windows Subsystem for Linux (WSL) is a popular option for developers and system administrators to run Linux applications natively on Windows.
+However, sometimes users face an error when trying to install Ubuntu or another Linux distribution via WSL.
+The error message reads "WslRegisterDistribution failed with error;0x80370102."
+This error can occur due to several reasons, such as virtualization not being enabled in the BIOS or the Virtual Machine Platform Windows feature not being enabled.
 ---

 ## Headings